 Blue Cash Preferred Card from American Express: Best for those who spend heavily to cook and watch shows at home

 Americans’ spending habits have shifted significantly since the coronavirus pandemic changed how we live.
 And even as the crisis ends, it’s likely that some habits will stick.
 The American Express Blue Cash Preferred seems ideally suited for many of our new spending priorities, including an amazing 6% cash back at U.S. supermarkets (on up to $6,000 spent each year, then 1%) and on unlimited purchases from select U.S. streaming services.

 This card also works well for those who are commuting to work by offering a generous 3% cash back on both U.S. gas station and transit purchases, such as parking, tolls, buses, trains, taxis and ride-shares.

 Those who have somewhat predictable spending patterns that match these bonus categories will have a much greater opportunity to earn cash back with the Blue Cash Preferred.
-But this card won’t work as well for more modest spenders, who may not earn enough rewards to justify this card’s ongoing $95 annual fee ($0 intro annual fee for the first year).
+But this card won’t work as well for more modest spenders, who may not earn enough rewards to justify this card’s $95 annual fee.

 The Citi Custom Cash and the American Express Blue Cash Preferred are both among the top cash back credit cards offered, but each one is ideally suited to different needs.
 By examining the strengths and weaknesses of both products, you can choose the one that will offer you the most cash back.